 Another obvious aspect of marathon recovery is to refuel.
-You've just burned thousands of calories, and over the next week, it's so important to get them back, as while your body repairs itself it will continue to use energy.
+You've just burned thousands of calories, and over the next week it's important to get them back as your body repairs itself.
 Alex recommends steering clear of junk food, but don't forget quality nutrition.
-I'll admit I ate a burger after running (no regrets), but I've been trying to focus on eating high protein, vegetables and healthy fats to help aid inflammation.
-Adding something like Healthista's Body Food (£19) antioxidant blend to a bowl of morning porridge can help boost circulation, too.
+I'll admit I ate a burger after running (no regrets), but I've been trying to focus on eating high protein, vegetables, and healthy fats to help combat inflammation.
+Adding superfoods with antioxidants to a bowl of morning oatmeal can help boost circulation, too.

-Once you've consumed your body weight in food and water, it's important to treat your legs to a little R&R. As soon as I got home, I had a bath loaded with Westlabs Pure Minerals Bathing Epsom Salts (£3) to help relieve my tired muscles; I also poured a little of Oskia Vitamin E Bath Oil (£72), because what's a bath without a luxurious oil?
-This one smells like rose and raspberry, and is every bit as dreamy as it sounds.
-It's also great to rub some muscle rub over your limbs to help ease up any aches and pains, I've listed one below.
+Once you've consumed your body weight in food and water, it's important to treat your legs to a little R&R. As soon as I got home, I had a bath loaded with Westlabs Epsom Bathing Salts ($13) to help relieve my tired muscles; I also poured a little of Oskia Vitamin E Bath Oil ($98), because what's a bath without a luxurious oil?
+This one smells like rose and raspberry and is every bit as dreamy as it sounds.

 I then spent the evening (and next day) sitting with my legs elevated and booked myself in for a sports massage to work out any tension buildup.
 It's probably the only reason I'm able to walk now.
-Make sure you take it easy.
-I've booked myself in for a hot yoga class at Triyoga here in London, but DW Fitness First offers hot yoga nationwide.
-Ruth Voon, an instructor at TriYoga, told me that the use of infrared heat is incredibly therapeutic, which helps to increase blood flow and help push you deeper into your practice and aids better circulation, which in turn helps the body with healing and reduces muscle stiffness.
+I also booked myself a hot yoga class—Ruth Voon, an instructor at TriYoga, told me that the use of infrared heat is incredibly therapeutic, and helps to increase blood flow, push you deeper into your practice, and aid better circulation, which in turn helps the body with healing and reducing muscle stiffness.

 I'd also really recommend swimming after running a marathon if you want to stay active.
 Swimming is one of the best low-impact exercises you can do while still getting a full-body workout.
 The last thing I've done to aid an easy recovery is to be kind to myself.
 I still can't quite believe I ran a marathon, and while the conditions made it hard to go for my ideal time, I'm really proud of what I've achieved.
 Enjoy celebrating, have a glass of wine, eat out and enjoy your first Sunday spent on the sofa—not out on a long run.

-Probably the only sentence I can string together to explain how I'm feeling about running the London Marathon is: "helphelphelphelphelp."
+Probably the only sentence I can string together to explain how I was feeling pre-marathon is: "helphelphelphelphelp."
 Yep.
 That's pretty much it.
-It's a week tomorrow, and I have officially come out of my, It'll be so fine stage and am well into my, Oh my god, why did I sign up for this? stage.
-And while I am excited, I'm most excited about crossing the finishing line, booking myself into a spa and having a much-needed sports massage—because, in answer to the question above, YES, they are worth it.
+When it was a week away, I'd officially come out of my, It'll be so fine stage and was well into my, Oh my god, why did I sign up for this? stage.
+And while I was excited, I was most looking forward to crossing the finishing line, booking myself into a spa and having a much-needed sports massage—because, in answer to the question above, YES, they are worth it.

-Stupidly I haven't been having sports massages the whole way through my training, and it's something I wish I'd done sooner.
-But now, I'm hooked.
-Sports massages essentially work to help reduce tension, improve efficiency and realign the muscle fibre.
+Stupidly I didn't have sports massages the whole way through my training, and it's something I wish I'd done sooner.
+Sports massages essentially work to help reduce tension, improve efficiency and realign the muscle fiber.
 This reduces the risk of imbalances that could affect your running gait.

-Ellen Cook, a sports massage therapist at Ten Health and Fitness, told me that quite often, sports massages are seen as a solution to an injury or tired legs, but if we were to get one throughout training, they can actually be a prevention to injury.
+Ellen Cook, a sports massage therapist at Ten Health and Fitness, told me that sports massages are often seen as a solution to an injury or tired legs, but if we were to get one throughout training, they can actually prevent injury.
 She suggests getting one weekly during training and scheduling it into your diary as a regular habit so you don't forget.

-Three weeks and counting, guys.
-Three weeks.
-This week I thought it might be helpful to delve into the world of fitness trackers and tech because it's an absolute minefield.
+I thought it might be helpful to delve into the world of fitness trackers and tech because it's an absolute minefield.
 There are so many watches and apps available that it's enough to put you off running altogether—but it needn't be that difficult.
-These are some of the things I've used throughout my marathon journey.
+These are some of the things I used throughout my marathon journey.

-The Nike+ app allows you to input the number of weeks you have, your measurements, how often you can run, how far you've run previously and in what time.
+The Nike+ app allows you to input the number of weeks you have, your measurements, how often you can run, how far you've run previously and at what time.
 It pulls all of this information together to build you a tailored plan that adapts and changes as you train.
 So if you end up doing more (or less) training, the plan notices and curates a new plan to go along with your schedule.
-I've used this app throughout my training and will continue to do so after—if I ever run again, that is.

-With its built-in GPS, I'm able to track my distance, pace and time as I run.
-I'm able to keep tabs on whether I'm going too fast or too slow, and can focus on the mile ahead.
+With its built-in GPS, I tracked my distance, pace, and time as I ran, and was able to keep tabs on whether I was going too fast or too slow and adjust accordingly.
 You can even map out your route on the Garmin Connect app beforehand.
 For me, the best runs happen when I feel in control, and having all the information I need to keep me going on a painfully long run ensures I can keep going.

 Back to our yoga specifics and why it's good for runners… "A great deal of tension is held in the body during marathons, so the whole body needs attention and decompressing," Kat Farrants, founder of Movement for Modern Life, told me.
 "Which is why yoga is a wonderful way to stretch the whole body, and most classes will be of tremendous benefit to your training schedule."

-The thing with marathon training is that you're putting your body under intense pressure on a daily basis, so recovery is one of the most important ways you can release tight muscles.
+The thing with marathon training is that you're putting your body under intense pressure daily, so recovery is one of the most important ways you can release tight muscles.
 Farrants recommends incorporating 10 to 15 minutes of yoga and stretching twice a day.
-And while this may seem like a lot, I've been doing yoga every morning (only once a day—sorry, Kat) for the past two weeks and have really seen improvements in my running and recovery time.
+And while this may seem like a lot, I did yoga every morning during my training and definitely saw improvements in my running and recovery time.

-I've also been loving PureEarth's Shot Stuff Tumeric & Ginger shot (£3), which contains turmeric and ginger root which help ease inflamed muscles.
+I've also been loving Tulua Turmeric Ginger Probiotic Shots ($48 for 12), which contain turmeric and ginger root which help ease inflamed muscles.
 Do some yoga; then take this shot.
 Trust me, your muscles will feel more relaxed in no time.

 First things first: Do not panic.

 I won't lie—the first thing I did when I saw snow forecasted was panic.
-I've been panicking all week because I haven't managed to fit a single run in due to this weather.
-And I know if I was injured I'd feel exactly the same way.
+I panicked all week because I couldn't manage to fit a single run in due to the weather.
 But after speaking to my dad (the man I go to for all my exercise-related woes), I decided that what will be will be.
 Life throws you curveballs all the time, and sometimes you just have to go along with it.
-So I haven't been able to fit a run in this week—I can still move my body; I just have to get creative.
+So I wasn't able to run that week—but, I can still move my body; I just have to get creative.

 Do keep moving.

 If it's just the weather stopping you from running, there are other ways you can train.
 I decided to keep my cardio up by using my trusty ClassPass membership to hit up two 1Rebel Ride sessions (both of which have killed me) alongside my normal Pilates classes.
-The good thing about indoor cycling is that it helps to increase endurance while working your lower body, including your glutes, hamstrings and calves.
+The good thing about indoor cycling is that it helps to increase endurance while working your lower body, including your glutes, hamstrings, and calves.
 Sound familiar?
-Obviously it's not as good as running when training for a marathon, and if you do have access to a treadmill (I currently don't), get yourself on there.
+Obviously, it's not as good as running when training for a marathon, and if you do have access to a treadmill, get yourself on there.

-Hopping on the rower is another great way to stay active when you're unable to run, especially if you're injured.
-The rowing machine enables you to push yourself hard while using muscles you probably didn't even realise existed.
+Hopping on the rower is another great way to stay active when you're unable to run.
+The rowing machine enables you to push yourself hard while using muscles you probably didn't even realize existed.
 It's important to get the technique right, as if you're using it incorrectly, you won't be experiencing its full benefit, but if you can withstand a lengthy session on the rowing machine, you'll reap the cardiovascular benefits.